Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 Our change had no effect.
 What's up?
 In fact, the change did have effect, but what is happening here is that the rump kernel is hosted in the same process as the userspace utility we are running.
 When the utility exits, so does the rump kernel.
 When the second `sysctl` process runs, a new rump kernel is bootstrapped, and the `sysctl` command examines the newly bootstrapped rump kernel's state.
 We can gauge two things out of this phenomenon: 1) bootstrapping a rump kernel is very fast 2) modifying the state of a kernel that will exit immediately is not very useful.
 So what's the point?

 If we again think about the scenario where rump kernels are used on an embedded device or cloud hypervisor, there is no mechanism for creating processes.
 The necessary utilities will be baked into a single image and run most likely as threads.
 Therefore, the problem does not exist in most target environments.
+We could try baking things into a single image in userspace too, but continuous baking and testing is not the most convenient way when iterating and figuring things out.
 Luckily, we have an ace up our sleeve in userspace: remote syscalls.
 We can configure things so that the rump kernel lives as a server in one process, listens to remote requests, and applications make syscalls as remote requests.
 This preserves a very natural usage, since the crash/exit of an application does not affect the rump kernel.

 Going remote
 ============